nienesb/EWA-Frontend/README.md

 - End-to-end tests with Protractor.
 - Development server with Livereload.
 - Following the [best practices](https://angular.io/styleguide).
-- Manager of your type definitions using [typings](https://github.com/typings/typings).
+- Manager of your type definitions using @types.
 - Has autoprefixer and css-lint support.

 # How to start